Kanaderu/iotsite/README.md

 ##### Registration

-To register users, send data to `/api/register/` or `/ws/api/register`.
+To register users, send data to `/api/register/`

 The following POST format is used to register users: